 Utility Warehouse | Don’t have mid-contract price rises |

-As well as prices rising during your contract, it’s also common for your broadband bill to increase once your contract has ended.
+As well as increasing during your contract, it’s also common for your broadband bill to rise significantly once your contract has ended.

-Broadband providers will often roll out-of-contract customers on to often pricier tariffs.
+Broadband providers will often roll out-of-contract customers onto much pricier tariffs.
 If you’re out of contract, you can leave at any time, penalty-free.
 Given that broadband deals are often better for new customers there’s a high chance you’ll be able to save by switching to a new deal.

 If you’re out of contract but don’t want to switch to a new provider, you could try haggling with your existing provider to see if they’ll offer you a better deal.